MDRCS/High-Performance-Python/README.md

 # High-Performance-Python
 + Explore different ways to extend python with high performance tools to enhance performance of the system.
++ Remembering the Pareto principle (or the 80/20 rule) is useful: we need only use Cython in the 20 percent of the code that occupies 80 percent (or more) of the runtime.
+The other 80 percent of the code can (and should) remain unmodified.

     + CPU :
     The main properties of interest in a computing unit are the number of operations it can do in one cycle